davidkellis/confefe/README.md

 # combinations of lists and maps:

-# hyphenated list of unbracketed maps
+# unbracketed list of unbracketed maps
 - bob: 4        # first key/value pair may be on the same line as the hyphen; the remaining key/value pairs must be indented one level greater than the hyphen
   joe: 6
   roy: 1